hotosm/fAIr/docs/FAQ.md

 **Q : Can I integrate fAIr with other mapping tools or platforms?**

 A : Yes, fAIr is designed to be modular and can be integrated into existing mapping workflows and platforms.
-It provides interoperability with tools like OpenStreetMap, QGIS, and ArcGIS.
-You can leverage the AI models from fAIr within these tools or use the outputs of fAIr in combination with other mapping datasets and tools.
+It provides modular pip packages/ API endpoints that can be used in other scripts and can be integrated as plugins on different platforms such as Qgis, Josm etc. You can leverage the AI models from fAIr within these tools or use the outputs of fAIr in combination with other mapping datasets and tools.

 <hr>